BLAISE ALLYSEN KEARSLEY

 [ how i learned

-How I Learned is a live reading/storytelling/comedy series created and produced by Blaise Allysen Kearsley.
+How I Learned is a live reading, storytelling, comedy series created and produced by Blaise Allysen Kearsley.
 The monthly show was born on the Lower East Side in 2009 and ran for over a decade.
 We've been on "hiatus" since 2020.
-Occasional one-off shows in the "future" are perpetually in development.
+Occasional one-off shows are perpetually in development for sometime in the near future or some other future.

-Past Guests: Ayo Edebiri, Alexander Chee, Aparna Nancherla, Anna Sale, Nick Flynn, Joel Kim Booster, Jami Attenberg, Jeffrey Joseph, Janelle James, Nore Davis, Dodai Stewart, Mike Albo, Abbi Jacobsen, Ilana Glazer, Elliott Glazer, Jo Firestone, David Carr, John Fugelsang, Elna Baker, Dave Hill, Josh Gondelman, Mike Doughty, Maggie Estep, Valley Lodge, Andy Ross, Alex Edelman, Elissa Schappel, Marie Faustin, Ted Travelstead, Sadie Stein, Ophira Eisenberg, Isaac Fitzgerald, Mira Jacob, Rakesh Satyal, Lizz Winstead, Taylor Negron, Sasheer Zamata, Phoebe Robinson, Choire Sicha, Dan Kennedy, Rob Sheffield, Rosie Schaap, Kevin Allison, and more.
+Guests have included: Ayo Edebiri, Alexander Chee, Aparna Nancherla, Anna Sale, Nick Flynn, Joel Kim Booster, Jeffrey Joseph, Janelle James, Nore Davis, Dodai Stewart, Mike Albo, Abbi Jacobsen, Jo Firestone, David Carr, John Fugelsang, Mira Jacob, Jami Attenberg, Elna Baker, Rosie Schaap, Jacqueline Novak, Choire Sicha, Elissa Schappell, Dave Hill, Josh Gondelman, Mike Doughty, Maggie Estep, Jiji Lee, Alex English, Alex Edelman, Rakesh Satyal, Taylor Negron, Marie Faustin, Sasheer Zamata, Jude Doyle, Rob Sheffield, Sam Lipsyte, Ted Travelstead, Sadie Stein, Amy Shearn, Dan Kennedy, Ophira Eisenberg, Isaac Fitzgerald, Lizz Winstead, Phoebe Robinson, Kevin Allison, and many, many more.

 Best Comedy Show Hosted By Women